Yolande Dalpé: Career

-Dalpé is an associate editor of the journal Botany published by the National Research Council of Canada.
+Yolande Dalpé is an associate editor of the journal Botany published by the National Research Council of Canada.

 She is also an adjunct professor associated with the Quebec Centre for Biodiversity Science, a network that fosters and promotes a research and training program in biodiversity science.
 She has trained numerous scientists and graduate students in the identification and taxonomy of arbuscular mycorrhizal fungi and has published over 130 scientific papers.

-Dalpé is a founding member of the International Mycorrhiza Society (IMS), a scientific society involved in the advancement of education, research and development in the area of mycorrhizal symbiosis between plants and specialized soil fungi.
+Yolande Dalpé is a founding member of the International Mycorrhiza Society (IMS), a scientific society involved in the advancement of education, research and development in the area of mycorrhizal symbiosis between plants and specialized soil fungi.
 She is a member of IMS' Board of Directors and is also the editor of Mycorrhiza, the official scientific journal of the society.

-Dalpé is an administrator of an amateur mycologist association for the Outaouais, Quebec region called Mycologues Amateurs de l'Outaouais (MAO).
+Yolande Dalpé is an administrator of an amateur mycologist association for the Outaouais, Quebec region called Mycologues Amateurs de l'Outaouais (MAO).
 MAO is dedicated to the dissemination of knowledge in mycology, picking wild mushrooms, their identification and their consumption.
 Dalpé is also the editor of MAO's newsletter.

 She is the "person in charge" of the Glomeromycota In vitro Collection Canada (GINCO-CAN) an organization that "shares the biological material of its collection and related informations as well as its experience and know-how in the field of arbuscular mycorrhizal fungi research to the benefit of its partners and clients in the scientific and industrial sectors."